The Myth of the Birth of the Hero

+The Myth of the Birth of the Hero (Der Mythus von der Geburt des Helden) is a 1909 book by Austrian psychoanalyst Otto Rank that advances a psychoanalytic interpretation of mythological hero narratives focused on their birth legends.
+Rank traces recurring motifs across a corpus of ancient and medieval figures, then proposes a generalized sequence in which royal birth, threatened infancy, rescue, and eventual recognition mark the hero's rise.
+He issued a substantially revised German edition in 1922, later translated to English in 2004.
+Scholars continue to treat the study as a foundational statement in hero-myth analysis, though structuralist critics dispute Rank's Freudian premises and typological reductions.

 Summary

-The Myth of the Birth of the Hero comprises three parts (the first two sections were originally published in 1909, and the final section was added when the work was republished in 1922).
-In the first section, Rank introduces his topic of investigation, noting: "Whatever one’s opinion as to their origin, one is struck by an insistent tendency in the myths to make all heroic figures fit the framework of a specific birth legend."
+The Myth of the Birth of the Hero comprises three parts.
+The first two sections were published in 1909, and Rank added a third when the work was republished in 1922.
+In the opening section, he introduces the project and writes that "Whatever one's opinion as to their origin, one is struck by an insistent tendency in the myths to make all heroic figures fit the framework of a specific birth legend."
 He then emphasizes "the role played by unconscious psychosexual life in myth formation."
-In the work's second section, Rank closely analyzes mythes about the births of Sargon of Akkad, Moses, Karna, Oedipus, Paris, Telephos, Perseus, Dionysus, Gilgamesh, Cyrus the Great, Trakhan, Tristan, Romulus, Hercules, Jesus, Sigurd, Lohengrin, and Sceafa.
-In the final section, Rank lays out a rough outline that he claims can be applied to almost all mythical birth stories:
+The book closely analyzes birth myths for Sargon of Akkad, Moses, Karna, Oedipus, Paris, Telephos, Perseus, Dionysus, Gilgamesh, Cyrus the Great, Trakhan, Tristan, Romulus, Hercules, Jesus, Siegfried, Lohengrin, and Sceafa.
+The concluding section presents the outline Rank argues can be applied to most mythical birth stories:

 The hero is the child of very distinguished parents, and usually the son of a king.
 His origin is preceded by difficulties, such as sexual abstinence, prolonged infertility, or secret intercourse of the parents due to external prohibition or obstacles.
 During or before the pregnancy, a prophecy, in the form of a dream or oracle, warns against his birth, usually threatening harm to the father.
 Therefore the newborn child, usually at the instigation of the father or his representative, is doomed to be killed or exposed.
 As a rule, he is surrendered to the water, in a box.
 He is then saved by animals, or by lowly people (herders), and suckled by a female animal or a lowly woman.
 After he has grown up, he finds his distinguished parents in a variety of ways.
 He takes revenge on his father, on the one hand, and is acknowledged, on the other, achieving greatness and fame.

+Publication history

+The first edition of The Myth of the Birth of the Hero was published in 1909 by Franz Deuticke.
+An English translation of this edition, prepared by E. Robbins and Smith Ely Jelliffe, appeared in 1914 as the eighteenth entry in the "Nervous and Mental Disease" monograph series from the Nervous and Mental Disease Publishing Company.
+Franz Deuticke issued an expanded second German edition in 1922.
+That expanded text remained officially unavailable in English until 2004, when Gregory C. Richter and E. James Lieberman published a translation through the Johns Hopkins University Press.